Disclaimer: This fanfic was based on the works of R. A. Salvatore.

 Lloth had to be appeased after the mishap, but she had never been known for her outstanding sense of fairness.
 A whipping was a whipping, regardless of its recipient.
 Zak's matter-of-fact reminder had been the only spur his daughter had needed.

 Rizzen opened his mouth, trying to protest, but one look at the priestess's pursed lips made him realize that the case was lost.
-Zak met the patron's eyes over Vierna's shoulder and shrugged, mouthing the words 'tough luck'.
+Zak met the patron's eyes over Vierna's shoulder and shrugged in a semi-apologetic fashion, mouthing the words 'tough luck'.
 Dinin and Maya, on their part, made no attempt to argue in their father's defense.
 With Malice and Briza gone, Vierna was the highest ranking person in the room, and if she said that Rizzen was guilty, then he was guilty.
 It was a perfect illustration of drow justice for the young Drizzt to see.

 "Stay here and don't even blink before I come back for you!" the priestess snapped at Rizzen, raising her whip threateningly.
 "Drizzt, come!
 Be certain that you won't miss a beating, either!"